Nuclear sharing: Dual Capable Aircraft

 Typical NATO airbase arrangement.
 A Weapons Storage and Security System holding a B61 nuclear bomb, with an F-16 Fighting Falcon dual-capable aircraft.

 As of 2025, Belgium, Germany, Italy, the Netherlands, Turkey, and the United Kingdom have been hosting US nuclear weapons as part of NATO's nuclear sharing policy.
 They are assigned to delivery by specific US and European aircraft wings, operating NATO-designated dual-capable aircraft.

-In peacetime, the nuclear weapons stored in non-nuclear countries are guarded by United States Air Force (USAF) personnel and previously, some nuclear artillery and missile systems were guarded by United States Army (USA) personnel; the Permissive Action Link codes required for arming them remain under American control.
+In peacetime, the nuclear weapons stored in non-nuclear countries are guarded by United States Air Force (USAF) personnel and previously, some nuclear artillery and missile systems were guarded by United States Army (USA) personnel; the permissive action link codes required for arming them remain under American control.
 In case of war, the weapons are to be mounted on the participating countries' warplanes.
 The weapons are under custody and control of USAF Munitions Support Squadrons co-located on NATO main operating bases who work together with the host nation forces.

 As of 2025, 125 to 130 tactical B61 nuclear bombs are believed to be deployed in Europe under the nuclear sharing arrangement.
 The weapons are stored within a vault in hardened aircraft shelters, using the USAF WS3 Weapon Storage and Security System.
 European air forces operate General Dynamics F-16 Fighting Falcons (F-16s) and Panavia Tornados Interdictor/Strike (PA-200s), and are in the process of transitioning to Lockheed Martin F-35A Lightnings II (F-35As).
 United States Air Forces in Europe operates F-16s at Aviano, Italy, and both F-35As and McDonnell Douglas F-15E Strike Eagles (F-15Es) at Lakenheath, UK.
 F-35As only operate under the USAF from RAF Lakenheath.
-The use of stockpiled American B61s in Europe, via the DCA programme, is claimed to require authorization from the NATO Nuclear Planning Group in addition the US president.
+The use of stockpiled American B61s in Europe, via the DCA programme, is claimed to require authorization from the NATO Nuclear Planning Group and Prime Minister of the United Kingdom, in addition to the US president.